ramseshts/cilist-frontend/README.md

 # Setup

 ## Database
-First you need to create database & user in MySQL in order to connect `Backend` to `Database` fe master.
+First you need to create database & user in MySQL in order to connect `Backend` to `Database` fe master 11.

 ```
 sudo mysql -u root -p